Winter Storm Warning from WED 1:00 PM EST until THU 10:00 AM EST

 * IMPACTS…Travel could be very difficult to impossible.
 The

-East to northeast winds at 10 to 15 mph with gusts to 25 mph,
+northeast winds at 10 to 15 mph with gusts to 25 mph, especially

 PRECAUTIONARY/PREPAREDNESS ACTIONS…